Ready to Consult a GI Physician?Find a Provider

 Some of the factors associated with effectively preventing pancreatic cancer include:

-- Quitting smoking/Do not starting smoking
+- Quitting smoking/Do not start smoking

 - Maintaining a healthy lifestyle, including a balanced diet

 Approximately 10% of people with pancreatic cancer have a family history of pancreatic cancer.
 If a family member of yours has pancreatic cancer, or has had it in the past, talk to your gastroenterologist today about staying on top of your regular screenings.

 What are the symptoms of pancreatic cancer?

 Some of the major symptoms of pancreatic cancer include:

 - Yellowing eyes or skin (Jaundice)

 - Stomach or upper abdominal pain that spreads to your back

 - Sudden weight loss or poor appetite

 - New-onset diabetes